darudestorm12/reddit-image-download/README.md

 # reddit-image-download
-Downloads n number of images from a subreddit.
-Uses threading and OAuth2
+Downloads number of images from a subreddit.
+Uses requests, threading and OAuth2

+# requirements

+Requests and Requests.auth modules

+You have to create an application here: https://www.reddit.com/prefs/apps/

+# configuration

+Open rim.py and change these values at the top to your own values

+client_id = 'yourclientid'
+client_secret = 'yourclientsecret'
+username = "redditusername"
+password = "redditpassword"

+# example usage

+python rim.py kateupton 200

+Gets 200 links from r/kateupton, filters out anything that isn't a jpg, removes duplicates and downloads the images using 8 concurrent threads.